 If the GFCI trips right away, unplug everything from the outlet.
 Try resetting it again.
 If it trips again and doesn’t work with your cell phone charger, call a licensed electrician.

 4. Pump Failure

 We have a repair team on during the entire week and respond within 24 hours on weekdays, and if you have a question or emergency repair on a weekend we respond when we can, and will by Monday at noon.
-Submit a request for assistance on our Repairs Page, or text/call 763-458-8104.
+Submit a request for assistance on our contact page.

 We look forward to helping you with your Aquascape pump issues wherever you are in the 7 county area around the Twin Cities, focusing on cities like Maple Grove, Wayzata, Plymouth, Minnetonka, and others!

 Sign up for our monthly email newsletter for great ideas on tips and ways to enjoy your water feature!